MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/gpresult.md

 ---
 title: gpresult
-description: Reference topic for the gpresult command, which displays the Resultant Set of Policy (RSoP) information for a remote user and computer. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the gpresult command, which displays the Resultant Set of Policy (RSoP) information for a remote user and computer. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article